nathan-foo/nathan-foo/README.md

 I am a full-stack developer and current student at UT Austin.

-- 🔭 Currently developing software @ Liberty Mutual Insurance.
+- 🔭 Currently building software @ Liberty Mutual Insurance.

 - 🌱 Learning new frameworks and skills every day.